turingschool/launch-curriculum/module0/lessons/syllabus.md

 ## Tuition Questions

 If you are enrolled in Mod 0, that means you've paid your deposit.
 The remainder of your tuition is due 30 days prior to your Mod 1 start date.
-Turing does provides financial counseling, however, it is _the student's_ responsibility to take advantage of that resource if needed, and that should be done well in advance of the tuition deadline as exceptions will not be made.
+Turing does provide financial counseling, however, it is _the student's_ responsibility to take advantage of that resource if needed, and that should be done well in advance of the tuition deadline as exceptions will not be made.
 To set up a financial counseling session or ask clarifying questions about your tuition, please email `financialaid@turing.edu`.

 <br>
 <br>